qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/theme.md

 ## Theme mode

-You can use the `setTheme()` method to switch the light/dark theme of PyQt-Fluent-Widgets.
+You can use the `setTheme()` method to switch the light/dark theme of qfluentwidgets.
 The parameter of `setTheme()` accepts the following three values:
 * `Theme.LIGHT`: Light theme
 * `Theme.DARK`: Dark theme
 * `Theme.AUTO`: Follow system theme.
 If the system theme cannot be detected, the light theme will be used.